ImageMarkup/isic-challenge-landing/site/submit.md

 ## Approach
 Within a team, one approach should be created for each unique algorithm.
-Approach algorithms may differ significantly, or simply us different hyperparameters, but distinctions should be rigorously defined.
+Approach algorithms may differ significantly, or simply use different hyperparameters, but distinctions should be rigorously defined.

 *For the ISIC 2019 Challenge, a maximum of three (3) approaches may be created.* If you accidentally